MouadJEBILOU/alx-system_engineering-devops/README.md

 chmod ugo+x hello

 TASK 8 : Write a script that sets the permission to the file hello as follows:
 Owner: no permission at all
 Group: no permission at all
 Other users: all the permissions
 #!/bin/bash
 chmod 007 hello

+TASK 9 : Write a script that sets the mode of the file hello :
+#!/bin/bash
+chmod 0477 hello